-Net Monthly Recurring Revenue (MRR) calculation
+Net Monthly Recurring Revenue (MRR) Calculation

 As the subscription business expands, it is important to measure not only new or churn MRR but also all the factors contributing to the MRR change.

-Only when we combine all MRR calculations we can get an accurate picture of what is happening with our MRR and why.
+Only when we combine all MRR calculations, can we get an accurate picture of what is happening with our MRR and why.

 In order for a company to make informed business decisions, it must look at its Net monthly recurring revenue.